organisciak/dissertation/document/3_apriori.md

   What if a timer ticked away until their task disappear?
 - Contributors were told when they got something wrong?
 What if you lie to them?

+Some of these ideas of exciting, others are unfeasible.
+Designs to encourage longer engagement from individuals do not appear to be a promising direction.
+Worker experience was previously measured [@organisciak_evaluating_2012] and found to not be significant for simple tasks.
+Other areas are already well-tread.
+The effect of incentive structures, payment and bonuses, has been studied frequently, notable by @mason_financial_2010.

 ### Proposed designs

- - So what tweaks will _this study_ measure?
+So what tweaks will this study measure?

-Question: why not studying other properties?

- * Designs to encourage longer engagement from individuals do not appear to be a promising direction.
-   Worker experience was previously measured [@organisciak_evaluating_2012] and found to not be significant for simple tasks.
- * The effect of incentive structures, payment and bonuses, has been studied frequently, notable by @mason_financial_2010.
- * TODO...

 As outlined in the overview of my own doctoral research, a few directions look like promising continuations of my research.

  * It is still unclear whether simple encoding tasks benefit more from workers using their brain or gut.
    <!-- TODO: Kahneman and Tversky -->
    Designs that can change a worker's attentiveness address an interesting problem and may bring potential improvements.